 Most of these homes date back to the Gilded Age during the late 1800s and early 1900s.
 This was when America’s wealthiest and most powerful families, including the Vanderbilts, Morgans, and Astors, sought Newport as their summer residences.
 Decked out with elaborate tapestries, artwork, and other décor, their homes were built to rival the royal estates of Europe.
 In many cases, they most certainly did.

-During normal times, there are 11 Gilded Age mansions that are open to the public.
-However, due to COVID-19, only two mansions were open during the time of my visit: The Breakers and The Elms.
+There are 11 Gilded Age mansions that are open to the public.
 Be sure to check out the Newport Preservation Society website for an updated operating schedule.

 Here are a few of my favorite mansions along with a brief description of each: